ItsMurumba/tech-hubs/README.md

 # tech-hubs
-🏠 🏢 Where are the tech hubs in Nigeria?
+🏠 🏢 Where are the tech hubs in Kenya?